nearform/covid-green-app/venue-check-in/README.md

   <uses-permission android:name="android.permission.CAMERA" />
   ```

+# Update `src/App.tsx`

-# Update the react navigation by adding the new `VenueCheckInStack`
+## Update react navigation by adding the new `VenueCheckInStack`

-We need to create a parallel stack for the QR code modal-like screens, so the current configuration must changes to:
+The navigation configuration must change because a parallel stack for the QR code modal-like screens, must be introduced.
+The new structure is:

 ```
 RootStack